 T: Thickening or lump in the breast or elsewhere

 O: Obvious change in a wart or mole

 N: Nagging cough or hoarseness

-If you persistently suffer from any of these symptoms you should see a physical to rule out cancer.
-However, if you do have cancer, the sooner you get a diagnosis - and start treatment - the more your chances for recovery improve.
+If you persistently suffer from any of these symptoms you should see a physician to rule out cancer.
+However, if you do have cancer, the sooner you are diagnosed and start treatment, the more your chances for recovery improve.